 We evaluated this first design with 10 potential users from our target group.
 The main lesson that we learned was that the users couldn't understand pattern relations through the scientific labels only, they were missing a sense of hierarchy.

-Alright, let's have a look at another try...
+Alright, let's have a look at the second try...
 Still a flat schema, but organised in a hierarchy and the arrow labels are simplified to a more common language.
 E.g. from "this pattern is a sub-ordinate of this other pattern" to "this pattern contains this other pattern".

 The next 5 potential users who evaluated this design weren’t happy with the amount of information they had to parse.
 Even though the language was simpler, it was still a lot of complex layout.

-We had to change strategy, so we circled back to the idea that patterns work best together ... that’s what we had to show!
+We circled back to the idea that patterns work best together ... that’s what we had to show!

 By now it was clear to us that the best way to show how patterns are connected with each other is to visualise how this works in practice through an interactive prototype.
-We called this an application type.
+We called this an application type and it showcased an interactive prototype for a certain application, e.g. e-commerce.

 Another way how patterns are related are when they belong in the same category, e.g. shopping patterns, navigation patterns.
 We also made this clear through the information architecture on the website.